 William Morris: an ode to the revolutionary artivist of Arts & Crafts

-The British textile designer, poet, novelist, translator, socialist activist and founder of the Arts and Crafts movement, which emphasized the value of traditional craft skills that seemed to be disappearing in the mass industrial age changed the printing and design forever with his Kelmscott Press and its small yet hugely influential line of masterfully crafted and readable limited editions.
+The British textile designer, poet, novelist, translator, socialist activist, and founder of the Arts and Crafts movement, which emphasized the value of traditional craft skills that seemed to be disappearing in the mass industrial age changed printing and design forever with his Kelmscott Press and its small yet hugely influential line of masterfully crafted and readable limited editions.

 A political thinker Morris was involved in Britain’s early socialist movement having embraced Marxism and influenced by anarchism in the 1880s.
 Morris was a committed revolutionary socialist activist before devoting his talent and visionary thinking to Kelmscott Press which he founded in 1891.